boseb/GXwasR_Tutorials/README.md

 # GXwasR_Tutorials
-A repository with .Rmd files for the tutorials using the GXwasR software.
+A repository with HTML and .Rmd files for the tutorials using the GXwasR software.